VirgilBI/customer-docs-hatchify/documentation.md

    ```

    Only exclude this revenue if explicitly told to do so

+## Monthly Queries
-6. Monthly Queries: When querying the customer_recurring_revenue table on a monthly basis, use the filter 'WHERE dt = month_end_date' to summing across daily snapshots.
+When querying the customer_recurring_revenue table on a monthly basis, use the filter 'WHERE dt = month_end_date' to summing across daily snapshots.

-7. SQOs: A deal is considered a "Sales Qualified Opportunity" (SQO) if it has entered the deal_stage with value '145109412'.
+## SQOs A deal is considered a "Sales Qualified Opportunity" (SQO) if it has entered the deal_stage with value '145109412'.

+## Demos booked
+A demo has been booked when a deal reaches stage '1659f86b-3eaf-4ad2-add7-eab19c98d593'.

+## Timestamps
-8. Timestamps: Timestamps in the database are stored in ISO 8601 format with timezone offset.
+Timestamps in the database are stored in ISO 8601 format with timezone offset.
-8. Demos booked: A demo has been booked when a deal reaches stage '1659f86b-3eaf-4ad2-add7-eab19c98d593'.